You can use bandwidth controllers with Policy Enforcement Manager™ to

 In the Name field, type a unique name for the listener.

-or Network, and type the IP address or network and netmask to
+For the Source setting, type the IP address or network from

 The system will create a virtual server using the address or network you